 This version of New York City's Consolidated Plan is part of the City's activities to fulfill federal Consolidated Plan citizen participation regulations regarding availability of the Plan to the public which require localities to provide the public with reasonable access and opportunity to examine the document.

 New York City’s Consolidated Plan Program Year 2014 begins January 1, 2014 and ends December 31, 2014.
 According to federal Consolidated Plan regulations, localities are required to submit their Proposed One-Year Action Plan no later than 45 days prior to the start of the Program Year (November 15, 2013).
 The City of New York satisfied its original citizen participation requirements by conducting a public comment period from October 10, 2013 to November 8, 2013.
 The City subsequently submitted its Proposed Action Plan on November 15, 2013 as per federal regulations.
 However, in December 2013 HUD released temporary submission guidelines which required localities to formulate their Proposed Action Plans based on the actual Congressional appropriations for the given Federal Fiscal Year (FFY14).
 Since Congress had yet to finalize HUD’s FFY14 appropriations, the City was required to withdraw its submitted Action Plan and wait until Congress passed the appropriations bill before re-submitting the Proposed Action Plan.
 The City of New York submitted to HUD its Proposed Plan reflective of the City’s actual grant allocations on August 15, 2014 as per the temporary guidelines.
-HUD subsequently approved New York City’s One-Year Action Plan on August 15, 2014.
+HUD subsequently approved New York City’s One-Year Action Plan on September 16, 2014.

 The One-Year Action Plan contains a description of the City's proposed use of entitlement funds to address affordable housing, homelessness, supportive housing services and community development needs.
 In addition, the Action Plan describes: NYCHA funds, including the Capital Fund Grant, and other public housing competitive programs; the HUD Competitive Funds, including Section 202 Supportive Housing for the Elderly, and Section 811 Supportive Housing for Persons with Disabilities; the State Funds; the City matching and non-matching Funds; and Private funds.